Categories

 Caesar contemplating the head of Pompey, by Giovanni Battista Tiepolo, 1750.

+In 45 BC, at the height of his power, Caesar had unified the Mediterranean under his dominion and consolidated his hold over Rome.
 Julius Caesar was a good leader for many reasons.
-He was also a brilliant tactician.
-He constantly worked to accomplish a strategic aim and had a strategic goal in mind.
-He was ahead of everyone.
+He was a brilliant tactician.
+He constantly worked to accomplish a strategic goal.
 Caesar knew that his acts against one populace would elicit a reaction from another.
-He often used this reaction to conquer an area and achieve his strategic objective.
+Therefore, he often used this reaction to conquer an area at the right time.

 When it came to tactics, Caesar was inventive, crafty, and intelligent as a Roman leader.